-A target value is established by the Compensation Committee for each Named Executive Officer, except for the CEO, whose target value is established by the Board, based on competitive market practice and by the respective Named Executive Officer's ability to influence financial or operational performance.
+We incentivize our executive officers, in part, with long-term compensation pursuant to our LTIP.
+For each LTIP grant, a target value is established by the Compensation Committee for each Named Executive Officer, except for the CEO, whose target value is established by the Board, based on competitive market practice and by the respective Named Executive Officer's ability to influence financial or operational performance.
 Grants are generally made annually and are comprised of the components outlined in the table below.

 The target value of the LTIP is split into three components, with 50% represented by Performance Share Units (PSUs), 25% represented by Restricted Share Units (RSUs) and 25% represented by stock options.
 PSUs and RSUs are based on a rolling three-year program, which means that assessment of a Named Executive Officer's performance under each grant is made continuously over the period, but payments on that grant may only be made at the end of the applicable three year term in either cash or Common Shares, at the discretion of the Board.
 Options granted under the LTIP generally vest over four years.
 The LTIP payments may also be subject to certain payment limitations in the event of early termination of employment or change in control of the Company.
-As well, LTIP payments are subject to mandatory repayment or "clawback" in the event of fraud, willful misconduct or gross negligence by any executive officer, including a Named Executive Officer, affecting the financial performance or financial statements of the Company or the price of our Common Shares.
+As well, LTIP payments are subject to mandatory repayment or "claw-back" in the event of fraud, willful misconduct or gross negligence by any executive officer, including a Named Executive Officer, affecting the financial performance or financial statements of the Company or the price of our Common Shares.
 The performance targets and the weightings of performance targets under each LTIP are first recommended by the Compensation Committee and then approved by the Board.
 No dividends are paid or accrued on PSUs or RSUs.

-Vehicle % of Total LTIP Description Vesting Payout Performance Share Units (PSU) of LTIP target award The value of each PSU is equivalent to one Common Share.
+Vehicle Performance Share Units (PSU) of LTIP target award Description The value of each PSU is equivalent to one Common Share.
 The number of PSUs granted is determined by converting the dollar value of the target award to PSUs, based on an average share price determined at time of Board grant.
-The number of PSUs to vest will be based on the Company's total shareholder return (TSR) at the end of a three year period as compared to the TSR of companies comprising the constituents of the S&P MidCap400 Software and Services Index.
-Cliff vesting in the third year following the determination by the Board that the performance criteria have been met.
-Once vested, units will be settled in either Common Shares or cash, at the discretion of the Board.
+The number of PSUs to vest will be based on the Company's total shareholder return (TSR) at the end of a three year period as compared to the TSR of companies comprising the constituents of the S&P MidCap400 Software and Services Index. - 3 Payout Once vested, units will be settled in either Common Shares or cash, at the discretion of the Board.
 We expect to settle these awards in Common Shares.
-Restricted Share Units (RSU) 25% of LTIP target award value The value of each RSU is equivalent to one Common Share.
+Restricted Share Units (RSU) of LTIP The value of each RSU is equivalent to one Common Share.
 The number of RSUs granted is determined by converting the dollar value of the target award to RSUs, based on an average share price determined at time of Board grant.
 Cliff vesting, generally three years after grant date.
 Once vested, units will be settled in either Common Shares or cash, at the discretion of the Board.
 We expect to settle these awards in Common Shares.
-Stock Options The dollar value of the target award is converted to a number of options using a Black Scholes model.
+Stock Options of LTIP The dollar value of the target award is converted to a number of options using a Black Scholes model.
 The exercise price is equal to the closing price of our Common Shares on the trading day preceding the date of grant.
 Vesting is typically 25% on each of the first four anniversaries of grant date.
 Options expire seven years after the grant date.
 Once vested, participants may exercise options for Common Shares.